 This series of paper bank notes has reliable security features to verify, including:

-Metallic stripe - Tilt the note back and forth.
-The numbers and maple
+- Metallic stripe - Tilt the note back and forth.
+The numbers and maple leaves change colour.

 - Security Thread - Hold the bill up to the light and look through it.
 The dashes on the back of the note become a solid line.